joosthooz/vivado-docker/README.md

 ```

 You may need to run ```docker ps -a``` to find the name of the container if you didn't set one yourself.
 Docker will set it's own name if you didn't specify one.

+## Synthesizing a bitstream
+If you would want to synthesize a bitstream in the docker container, you need to provide a license file, copy it into the container, and point vivado to it in `files/snap_env.sh`.